-This is one of the reasons why throughout the site I remind people over and over again that for any suspected health problem, your cat should be checked by a qualified veterinarian.
+This is one of the reasons why I remind people over and over again that for any suspected health problem, your cat should be checked by a qualified veterinarian.
 Cats are extremely good at hiding signs of illness, pain and discomfort.

 Don't let your cat fool you.
 Take him or her to the vet.